Lee Daniels says he is 'beyond embarrassed' by his initial support of Jussie Smollett

 Breaking News Emails

-“Empire” co-creator and executive producer Lee Daniels says he is "beyond embarrassed" by his initial public support for Jussie Smollett, who was charged with faking a hate-crime attack.
+“Empire” co-creator and executive producer Lee Daniels says he is "beyond embarrassed" by his initial public support for actor Jussie Smollett, who was charged with faking a hate crime attack.
 But he is not convinced Smollett is guilty.

-Daniels told New York magazine's website, Vulture, that when Smollett, who is black and gay, reported he was attacked on Jan.
+Daniels told New York magazine's culture and entertainment website, Vulture, that when Smollett, who is black and gay, reported he was attacked Jan.
 29 in downtown Chicago, he was inclined to believe the "Empire" actor.
 Smollett claimed two masked men hurled racial and homophobic slurs, placed a noose around his neck and poured bleach on him.

 "I’m beyond embarrassed," Daniels said.
 "I think that when it happened, I had a flash of me running from bullies.
 I had a flash of my whole life, of my childhood, my youth, getting beaten."

-Daniels, who had been among the first to voice his support for Smollett after he made the report, also said he is uncertain if Smollett staged an attack.
+Daniels, who had been among the first to voice his support for Smollett after he made the report, also said he is uncertain if Smollett staged the attack.

 "I’m telling you that because I love him so much," Daniels said.
 "That’s the torture that I’m in right now, because it’s literally if it were to happen to your son and your child, how would you feel?
 You would feel, 'Please, God, please let there be that glimmer of hope that there is some truth in this story.'
 That’s why it’s been so painful.
 It was a flood of pain."